zach010/PrimeOptimus/README.md

 Here is output from PrimeFinder.py:
 ```
+Python version 3.8.7  (64-bit)
+This computer-system has (16) logical processors for this prime task.
+This is a multiprocessing prime number program written by zachap@gmail.com.
+A single number will be evenly split (16) times across its domain to be sampled
+by simultaneous calculations on separate cores checking the number for factors.

+Initializing...
+Do you want to test for probable primes?: n

 Examples of prime number functions in python:
 Kynea primes: (2**n+1)**2-2
 Mersenne primes: (2**n)-1
+Zach primes: 2*(n**2)-1

 Enter prime number FUNCTION:(2**n+1)**2-2
 Enter the number for 'n' START:1